fraden/Javascript-Travel-App/README.md

 ```
 npm start lint
 ```
-to to a lint check
+to do a lint check.